roddhjav/ecurve/README.md

 * `<file.decoded>` : `sample/text.decoded` File decrypted

 ### ECDSA : `ecdsa`
+`ecdsa` read your file as a binary file with a buffer.
+Therefore, you can sign any file you want.

 **Generate an ECDSA key pair : `<key>` as private and `<key.pub>` as public key**
 ```